-Participants will have to spend approximately 10 hours/week for the programme
+Participants will have to dedicate more than 10 to 12 hours / week for the programme.

-17) Do I have to be based in SOCHARA, Bangalore for the duration of the programme?
+18) Do I have to be based in SOCHARA, Bangalore for the duration of the

 There is also a need for continuing learning and strengthening the knowledge, attitudes and skills developed during the programme.
 An alumni support will be formed to mentor alumni in their community health work.